breakchemistsqueeze/Grain-Rot-Trainer/README.md

 1. Click the download button above
 2. Extract the archive
-3. Run the trainer as Administrator
+3. Run as Administrator
-4. Launch GRAIN ROT
+4. Launch MECCHA CHAMELEON
 5. Press **INSERT** or **F1** to open the menu
-6. Toggle features ON/OFF

 ---